Luis Figueroa (singer)

-Luis Figueroa (born September 18, 1989, in Philadelphia, Pennsylvania, U.S.) is a six-time GRAMMY-nominated Puerto Rican American singer-songwriter of the Latin pop and tropical music genres.
+Luis Figueroa (born September 18, 1989) is a six-time GRAMMY-nominated American singer of the Latin pop and tropical music genres.
 He is known for his contributions to the salsa genre, and has been recognized as a leading voice in the movement to revitalize tropical music for new audiences.
 He studied at the Berklee College of Music and appeared on several television shows, including Star Search, Sábado Gigante and American Idol.

 He has gained international recognition after covering songs by artists including Elijah Blake, Trey Songz, and Omarion on YouTube.
 His version of "Flor Pálida" caught the attention of singer Marc Anthony, which led him to sign an agreement with Magnus, the salsa star's record label.

 In 2018, he accompanied Romeo Santos as a vocalist on three of his international tours, including the world tour Golden.

 He received an award at Premios Juventud in 2016 for his version of "Flor Pálida", performing with Marc Anthony live on the Univisión channel.

 In 2021, he was nominated for Best Pop Artist at the 2021 HTV Heat Latin Music Awards.

 In 2022, Luis released his first salsa album, the self-titled Luis Figueroa.
 The album spawned three consecutive Top 10 hits on the Billboard Tropical Airplay chart and earned him his first Latin Grammy Award nominations for Best Salsa Album and Best Tropical Song.
 It solidified his status as one of the leading voices and rising stars of the salsa genre.